Oliviapark113/project7_group-1/README.md

 (resolution- set musicMaterList and movieMasterList as 2 global empty array variables and push music and movie data separately)

 ##### Success:
-Working with teammates and resolve function issues and layout issues and build app together.
+As a team we were able to overcome issues related to the functionality and layout of the code, to produce a fun and informative app for the user.

 #### Original Layout
 ![](./Images/project7%20layout-01.jpg)

 #### Actual APP view
-##### 1.When open pages ..
-User enter city data input area.
+##### 1.When user arrives on website, the user can enter a city name in the input area
 ![alt 1st full view](./Images/full%20first%20page%20view.jpg)

-##### 2.Then user will recieve the current weather data , select number of data and choose button for music or movie
+##### 2.Then the user will receive the current weather data for said city, and be given an option to select the number of music or movie results they would like to receive to match the mood of the current weather.
 ![alt 2nd weather view](./Images/full%20weather%20view.jpg)

 ##### 3.Then recieve recommended data per number of selection.